Hexfloo/emojipedia-react/README.md

 # emojipedia-react
-A simple React page, made this to practice React props and map function. 🙏💜
+A simple React page, made this to practice React components, props and map function. 🙏💜
 <br>
 Created with CodeSandbox